 While there are no vaccinations required to enter Brazil, we do recommend that you get the minimum vaccinations to give yourself the best chance of not falling foul to Yellow Fever or laid up in hospital dehydrated from riding the porcelain bus with nausea.

-Check out our article on the recommended minimum vaccinations for travelling to South America plus some other important information on vaccinations.
+Check out our article on the recommended minimum vaccinations for traveling to South America plus some other important information on vaccinations.

 Another essential thing to consider is that depending where you are from you may need specific vaccinations to re-enter the country.
 Please check with your government health department and travel advisory department to find out what you may need.